jundalisay/superblist/content/en/social/supersociology/solutions/dogmism.md

 ---

-Islamic terrorism became known worldwide because of the 9/11 attacks, which overshadowed previous attacks from the 1970’s.
+Islamic terrorism became known worldwide because of the 9/11 attacks which overshadowed previous attacks from the 1970’s.
 Since then, terrorism has been unfortunately and unfairly connected to Islam.

 ![War](/photos/psych/war.jpg)